 Members can join the Society or renew their subscriptions through GENfair.
-Subscriptions for those outside the UK include an additional charge to cover the cost of posting the quarterly journals by airmail.

 The Highland FHS was set up in September 1981 to promote the study of genealogy, family history and related subjects in the Highlands of Scotland.
 We cover the counties of Caithness (CAI), Sutherland (SUT) Ross & Cromarty (ROC), Inverness-shire (INV), Nairn (NAI) and Argyll (ARL).